modalitysystems/modalitysoftware-docs/twa/TWA-FAQ.md

 Customers cannot control this behaviour, it is automatically handled in the Teamwork Analytics application.

+## How does Modality Systems Teamwork Analytics count Users

+Modality Systems calculates the total user count by iterating all Azure AD user accounts, including those that have no Teams activity.

 ## How does Modality Systems Teamwork Analytics define an Active user?

 Both Microsoft and Modality Systems use the term 'Active Users' in reporting.
 The Modality Systems definition of an active user is one that has **sent a message** to a channel (e.g. in a Team) in the **last 30 days**.
 It was a deliberate decision to focus on "active for collaboration", however we have been asked to also consider Private Chat, Meetings and Calling activity.